Giving Compass' Take:

 But as long asyou’re being observed more closely, you can say, “This isn’t about us.
 Yes, the money is concentrated in families and endowments.
 And this is not how it should be, or how it will be when we achieve social justice,” which all of us in this room are working towards.

-Read the full article about critique of philanthropy by Caroline Suozzi at Rockefeller Philanthropy Advisors.
+Read the full article about critiques of philanthropy by Caroline Suozzi at Rockefeller Philanthropy Advisors.